welldone-software/redux-toolbelt/packages/redux-toolbelt/README.md

 //   status: 'offline'
 // }
 ```

+> Please note however that we do not recommend to use `shouldSpread`.
+We have gained a lot from using the `data` member.
+The separation of the state to *maintainance* information and  *actual* `data`, as well as adhering to such naming convention proves invaluable in terms of readability and consistency and
+highly increases the number of opportunities for logic reuse especially by making it clearer and easier to apply logic
+on state generically.

 ##### Request
 When the reducer gets the `request` action it updates the `loading` field.